Castle Bromwich Hall

-Castle Bromwich Hall is a Jacobean mansion in the Castle Bromwich area of Birmingham, England.
+Castle Bromwich Hall is a Jacobean mansion in the Castle Bromwich area of Solihull, England.
 It is a Grade I listed building.

 History

 The Hall was built between 1557 and 1585 by Sir Edward Devereux, 1st Baronet of Castle Bromwich, MP for Tamworth in Staffordshire.
-It was single storey with a plain entrance.
+It was a single-story with a plain entrance.
 It was then bought by Sir John Bridgeman (son of Orlando Bridgeman, keeper of the Great Seal) in 1657.
 He extended and improved the property in 1672, adding the second floor and a large front porch.
 The porch projected out by ten feet from the main building.
 Above the twisted columns of grey stone of the porch are two figures in niches, called Peace and Plenty.
 The coat of arms and monogram of Sir John is carved into the stone above the doorway.

 The Bridgemans were created Barons Bradford in 1794 and Earls of Bradford in 1813.
 A marriage brought Weston Park into their possession after which the Castle Bromwich Hall was often rented out.

 Features

 The Hall is famous for having twelve windows (one for each Apostle) and four dormers above (one for each Evangelist).
 The garden door passed through a grapevine which was always trimmed into the form of a cross.
-The Hall and Long Gallery were panelled with dark oak timber, and the dining room with pitch pine from the United States.
+The Hall and Long Gallery were paneled with dark oak timber and the dining room was with pitch pine from the United States.
 The ceilings were adorned with designs of fruits and shells.
 In 1810 a tapestry of three sections made in Brussels was hung in the drawing room.
 One of the windows in the Long Gallery had the arms of Sir Edward Devereux and his wife Catherine.
 There were many secret doorways and hiding holes.
-Built into the high garden wall was a brick open air cold water bath dated 1733.
+Built into the high garden wall was a brick open-air cold water bath dated 1733.
 The garden maze with 6 ft high holly hedges was a mirror image of that at Hampton Court.
 The North Garden has double iron gates which lead into the adjacent Church grounds.